homeoftor/homeoftor.github.io/event-guides/server-versus-server.md

 1. you get to fight as a united server against a whole server, think KE on steroids!
 2. there are very handsome rewards (gems!) for those who participate

+Note: a big thank you to Foolio and Angry Bird who spent a lot of time explaining those tactics and tips, and answering all my questions...
+I am just the writer!

 # The Purge